 The birth control pill is a prescription birth control drug that contains hormones to prevent ovulation.
 This form of birth control involves taking a pill once a day on a monthly cycle.
 The pill works by modifying a woman’s natural hormone system.
-The pills contain estrogen alone or in conjunction with synthetic progesterone which work to prevent conception in several ways:
+The pills contain estrogen alone or in conjunction with synthetic progesterone which works to prevent conception in several ways:

 - Estrogen prevents ovulation by inhibiting the secretion of the follicle (FALL-ik-el)-stimulating hormone, or FSH (F-S-H).